Essays on role-playing games and storytelling

 [A] kick ass big idea, hard SF novel…Yes, I’m raving.
 But I seriously love this book.

-Nominated for the John W. Campbell Memorial Award.
+Finalist for the John W. Campbell Memorial Award.

 A quest, a puzzle, and multiple lives: